 Everything you need to know about the 12-word recovery phrase

-You often hear people in the cryptocurrency ecosystem use terms like '12-word seed', '12 words recovery', '12 words backup', '24 words backup', 'mnemonic phrase' etc. If you have ever wanted to learn more about these magical words, we have you covered!
+You often hear people in the cryptocurrency ecosystem use terms like '12-word seed', '12 word phrase', '12 words backup', '24 words backup', 'mnemonic phrase', 'recovery key' etc. If you have ever wanted to learn more about these magical words, Exodus has you covered!

 The 12 words are the master private key generated for your wallet.
 If you have already read our article about private keys, you will understand that each wallet's receive address has a private key which is used make transactions and prove ownership of the funds in the address.
 All these private keys are generated from and tied to this master private key that is the 12-word or mnemonic phrase.

-These words help you recover your funds in case your computer crashes or anything else happens which prevents you from accessing your wallet at the computer it is installed on.
+These words help you recover your funds in case your computer crashes or anything else happens which prevents you from accessing your wallet on the computer it is installed on.

 Anybody else who discovers the phrase can steal the funds, so it must be kept safe like your other valuables.
-It must not be stored in any electronic form, but more information about the security of your seed phrase is provided later in this article.
+It must not be stored in any electronic or digital form - more on this below.

 A simple explanation of how seed phrases work is that the wallet has a list of words taken from a dictionary, with each word assigned to a number.
 The seed phrase can be converted to a number which is used as the seed integer to a deterministic wallet that generates all the key pairs used in the wallet.